3 Ways to Grow in Grace 2 Peter 3:18 Devotional

 Nor will cease from yielding fruit.

 This is an image of a Christian’s life.
-We are the tree, planted by the Living Water of Jesus Christ.
-When we spread out our roots, He gives us all that we need to overcome the heat and bear fruit.
-It’s a stark contrast to the uselessness of fallow ground.
-The tree, us, is always useful to God.
-It is alive and vibrant, growing leaps and bounds above everything else.
-All because it is watered by the Living Water of the One who saves.
+We’re the tree, planted by the Living Water of Jesus Christ.
+As we spread out our roots, He gives us everything we need to overcome the heat and bear fruit.
+Unlike the barren and hardened fallow ground, the tree thrives, alive and vibrant, because it is continually nourished by the One who saves.

-If we want to be fruitful, it’s as simple as planting ourselves next to Jesus and allowing Him to water the seed of God’s grace in our lives.
+If we want to grow in grace and be fruitful, it’s as simple as planting ourselves next to Jesus and allowing Him to water the seed of God’s grace in our lives.
+Then the smallest mustard seed of our faith can grow into a beautiful and abundant tree like the one described in Jeremiah 17.

 #3 Let the “Sonshine” In

-Nothing grows in darkness.
-Expect maybe a mushroom, and who wants to be a mushroom?
+Nothing grows in darkness, expect maybe a mushroom, and who wants to be a mushroom?
+Just as plants need sunshine to thrive, we need the light of Christ to shine on us for spiritual growth.

-As our tree analogy continues, we see the need for a little sunshine to enter the picture.
-Without it our tree won’t have the proper nutrients to survive.
-It will become weak and turn a terrible, sickly shade of yellow.
+As we continue our tree analogy, we see the need for a little sunshine to enter the picture.
+Without it, our tree won’t have the proper nutrients to survive.
+It will become weak and turn a terrible, sickly shade of yellow, and eventually wither and die.

 For it is the God who commanded light to shine out of darkness, who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.